| Key Takeaways |

 - Validating Technical Intelligence.
 Automated tools may pick up indicators of compromise or leaked data, but are they real or part of the noise?
 HUMINT fills that gap by validating whether credentials, exploits, or leaks are legitimate and actionable.

 - Incident Response & Forensics.
-After a breach, HUMINT contributes by tracing attacker communication, locating the breach announcement, or tracking resales of data.
+After a breach, HUMINT contributes by tracing attackers’ communications, locating the breach announcement, or tracking data resales.
 This accelerates containment and supports forensic investigations.

 Why We Still Need Humans in a World Full of Automation